-After her graduation, she worked with the award-winning director Lisa Lie (NO) at Schauspielhaus Wien (AT) in the theatre production Kaspar Hauser oder die Ausgestoßenen könnten jeden Augenblick angreifen!
+After her graduation she worked as the assistant of the award-winning director Lisa Lie (NO) at Schauspielhaus Wien in the theatre production «Kaspar Hauser oder die Ausgestoßenen könnten jeden Augenblick angreifen!».

-Ciftci has worked with the award-winning film directors Martin de Thurah (DK) and Thomas Østbye (NO) and has a lot of experience in short films, with screenings and nominations in Kortfilmfestivalen/Short Film Festival in Grimstad and 15e Festival international Signes de Nuit in Paris with the short film First Do No Harm (2017).
+Ciftci has worked with the award-winning film directors Martin de Thurah (DK) and Thomas Østbye (NO) and has a lot of experience in short films, with screenings and nominations in Kortfilmfestivalen/Short Film Festival in Grimstad and 15e Festival international Signes de Nuit in Paris with the short film «First Do No Harm» (2017).

-She is the voice for several audiobooks for the biggest publisher in Norway, Cappelen Damm, amongst them The Last Girl (Den siste jenta) by Nadia Murad, who won the Nobel Peace Prize in 2018.
+She is the voice for several audiobooks for the biggest publisher in Norway, Cappelen Damm, amongst them «The Last Girl» by Nadia Murad, who won the Nobel Peace Prize in 2018.

-Ciftci is an engaged feminist, which comes especially to expression in her writings.
+Ciftci is an engaged feminist, which comes especially to expression in her texts.
 Since 2018 she is writing essayistic critiques and interviews on art, film, photography and literature on a monthly basis for the Norwegian international oriented newspaper NY TID.

-In fall 2019 she is doing an international interview series with female European politicians for NY TID, supported by the Norwegian Freedom of Expression Foundation (Fritt Ord).
+In 2019 she started writing personal essays for the Norwegian magazine Altså.
+In fall 2019 she did an international interview series with leading female European politicians for NY TID, supported by the Norwegian Freedom of Expression Foundation (Fritt Ord).